-- the literature of the art of music.
+181, 183 Freshman Applied Major (.5) (.5) Instruction in the principal field of applied music is designed to prepare students to meet the performance requirements in the various degree programs in addition to providing a laboratory for the study of the literature of the art of music.
 Instruction is available in the following fields: Voice, Keyboard Instruments (Piano, Organ, Harpsichord), Stringed Instruments (Violin, Viola, Cello, Double Bass, and Classical Guitar), Woodwind Instruments (Flute, Oboe, Clarinet, Bassoon, Saxophone), Brass Instruments (French Horn, Trumpet, Trombone, Euphonium, Tuba), Percussion Instruments.
-181 offered each fall; 183 offered each spring. - 271, 273 Sophomore Applied B.A.
+181 offered each fall; 183 offered each spring.

+271, 273 Sophomore Applied B.A.
 (25) (.25) A continuation of applied work in the chosen field as described under 171.
-271 offered each fall; 273 offered each spring. - 281, 283 Sophomore Applied Concentration (.5) (.5) A continuation of applied work in the chosen field as described under 181.
-281 offered each fall; 283 offered each spring. - 291, 293 Sophomore Applied Major A continuation of applied work in the chosen field as described under 181.
+271 offered each fall; 273 offered each spring.

+281, 283 Sophomore Applied Concentration (.5) (.5) A continuation of applied work in the chosen field as described under 181.
+281 offered each fall; 283 offered each spring.

+291, 293 Sophomore Applied Major A continuation of applied work in the chosen field as described under 181.
 For potential performance majors.
+291 offered each fall; 293 offered each spring.

+300 Minor Study (.25 or .5) A continuation of applied music lessons open to all students with consent of instructor and payment of the applied music lesson fee.
+Students will be assigned to teachers for one half-hour private lesson each week (one hour private lesson each week for 0.5 unit).
+Depending on the area of study, some combination of jury, technical examination, and weekly repertoire class is required.
+Prerequisite: Four semesters of minor study (MUS 100) or consent of instructor.
+Offered each semester.

-291 offered each fall; 293 offered each spring. - 300 (0) Minor Study (.25) A continuation of applied work in the minor field as described under 100.
-Prerequisite: Four semesters of minor study or consent of instructor.
-Offered each semester. - 300X Minor Study A continuation of applied work in the minor field as described under 100X.
-Prerequisite: Four semesters of minor study or consent of instructor.
+300X Minor Study (0) 300X Minor Study.
+A continuation of applied music lessons open to all students with consent of instructor and payment of the applied music lesson fee.
+Students will be assigned to teachers for one half-hour private lesson each week.
+Prerequisite: Four semesters of minor study (MUS 100) or consent of instructor.
 After completing this course, it will not be possible to substitute it for MUS 300.
-Offered each semester. - 371, 373 Junior Applied B.A. (.25) (.25) A continuation of applied work in the chosen field as described under 171.
-371 offered each fall; 373 offered each spring. - 381, 383 Junior Applied Concentration (.5) (.5) A continuation of applied work as described under 181 at the junior level.
-381 offered each fall; 383 offered each spring. - 391, 393 Junior Applied Major A continuation of applied work in the chosen field as described under 181.
+Offered each semester.

+371, 373 Junior Applied B.A. (.25) (.25) A continuation of applied work in the chosen field as described under 171.
+371 offered each fall; 373 offered each spring.

+381, 383 Junior Applied Concentration (.5) (.5) A continuation of applied work as described under 181 at the junior level.
+381 offered each fall; 383 offered each spring.

+391, 393 Junior Applied Major A continuation of applied work in the chosen field as described under 181.
 A public recital is required in the junior year.
-391 offered each fall; 393 offered each spring. - 395X (0) Junior Recital Public performance of a half recital (30 minutes) during the Junior year.
+391 offered each fall; 393 offered each spring.

+395X (0) Junior Recital Public performance of a half recital (30 minutes) during the Junior year.
 Students must be concurrently enrolled in major applied lessons during the semester the recital is given.
-Offered each semester. - 471, 473 Senior Applied B.A. (.25) (.25) A continuation of applied work in the chosen field as described under 171.
-471 offered each fall; 473 offered each spring. - 481, 483 Senior Applied Concentration (.5) (.5) A continuation of applied work as described under 181 at the senior level.
-481 offered each fall; 483 offered each spring. - 491, 493 Senior Applied Major A continuation of applied work as described under 181.
+Offered each semester.

+471, 473 Senior Applied B.A. (.25) (.25) A continuation of applied work in the chosen field as described under 171.
+471 offered each fall; 473 offered each spring.

+481, 483 Senior Applied Concentration (.5) (.5) A continuation of applied work as described under 181 at the senior level.
+481 offered each fall; 483 offered each spring.

+491, 493 Senior Applied Major A continuation of applied work as described under 181.
 A public recital is required in the senior year.
-491 offered each fall; 493 offered each spring. - 495X (0) Senior Recital Public performance of a full recital (60 minutes) during the Senior year.
+491 offered each fall; 493 offered each spring.

+495X (0) Senior Recital Public performance of a full recital (60 minutes) during the Senior year.
 Students must be concurrently enrolled in major applied lessons during the semester the recital is given.
 Offered each semester.

-Pedagogy
+PEDAGOGY